 There are a number of reasons to use your credit card, but the major one is that they can help you avoid currency transaction fees — those stupid fees make drawing money from a bank or swapping dollars at an exchange desk incredibly expensive, which is why it’s simply cheaper to swipe your credit card.

 At the same time, you can gain a double benefit by getting cash back from your rewards program.
-If you’re not using a cash back credit card, you can check the Internet for more details on the best options: see here for one example.
+If you’re not using a cash back credit card, you can check the Internet for more details on the best options.

 Avoid room service